linuxserver/docker-mstream/README.md

 &nbsp;
 ## Application Setup

-Access the webui at `http://<your-ip>:3000`, For most users specifying a USER and PASSWORD is sufficient, the `USE_JSON` option allows for more granular control of mStream, but with added complexity, requiring manual editing of `config.json` to configure your install, for more information check out [Mstream](https://github.com/IrosTheBeggar/mStream/blob/master/docs/json_config.md#json-config).
+Access the webui at `http://<your-ip>:3000`, For most users specifying a `$USER` and `$PASSWORD` is sufficient, the `USE_JSON` option allows for more granular control of mStream, but with added complexity, requiring manual editing of `config.json` to configure your install, for more information check out [Mstream](https://github.com/IrosTheBeggar/mStream/blob/master/docs/json_config.md#json-config).
+Note using this option will make the default username:password `admin` and `password` respectively and any environmental variables will be ignored.